guardianproject/info/content/story.md

 A secure **VoIP (voice over internet protocol) service**, enabling encrypted phone calls using opepn protocols including the ZRTP encryption protocol.

 #### 7. SQLCipher for Android
-The Guardian Project team led the initial port and design of Zetetic's [SQLCipher](https://sqlcipher.net) to the Android platform, an encrypted database layer on top of SQLite.
+Guardian Project team led the initial port and design of Zetetic's [SQLCipher](https://sqlcipher.net) to the Android platform, an encrypted database layer on top of SQLite.
 This code has been used by over 6000 apps, including Signal and WeChat.

 #### 8. F-Droid App Store
 Guardian Project has been a longtime supporter of and participant in the work on [F-Droid](https://f-droid.org).
 F-Droid is an installable catalogue of FOSS (Free and Open Source Software) applications, as well as open-source infrastructure for any one to host their own app repository or complete app store.